-The post Brazil growing popularity of Bolsonaro fact of the day appeared first on Marginal REVOLUTION.
+The post The political economy of Swine flu vaccine allocation appeared first on Marginal REVOLUTION.

 There are certain ideas that are highly seductive, so much so that even “WEIRDOS” occasionally dabble in conspiracy theories.
 So why weren’t conspiracy theories a bigger part of life in the late 20th century?
 I believe this is because the media was almost completely controlled by WEIRD people.
 The news desks at ABC/NBC/CBS stuck to […]

 I don’t think so, as I argue in my latest Bloomberg column, here is one bit: If you are wondering whether China or the U.S. with its allies is more likely to make a big breakthrough, in, say, quantum computing, ask yourself a simple question: Which network will better attract talented immigrants?
 The more that talent […]